Meditation for Healing Type 1 Diabetes

 The Miracle Morning was a really great way for me to start the practice of a morning routine and set me up well for finding what works for me from there.
 However, I did struggle with the idea of exercise that early in the morning – I was barely conscious!
 I found, as the months went on, my ‘SAVERS’ became ‘SARS’ (yikes!!).
 My frustration levels built with my lack of discipline.
 So I looked for inspiration elsewhere.

-Adapting the Miracle Morning
+Adapting The Miracle Morning

 I still really liked the Silence (aka meditation), Affirmations, Reading and Scribing (aka journalling) parts of the Miracle Morning but I was having a couple of issues with them.
 Firstly, being a busy wife and mum, I was frustrated by the time limit imposed on me by the demands of my life.
 For example, I would get halfway through an amazing chapter in the inspirational book I was reading then realise it was time to get my daughter up for school.
 Secondly, as time went on and I read more self-help material, I realised that there were other things that I also wanted to include in my morning routine or do in its place that I couldn’t accommodate in the SAVERS routine.
 So I branched out.